Effect-TS/schema/README.md

 Welcome to the documentation for `@effect/schema`, **a library for defining and using schemas** to validate and transform data in TypeScript.

-`@effect/schema` allows you to define a `Schema<I, A>` that describes the structure and data types of a piece of data, and then use that `Schema` to perform various operations such as:
+`@effect/schema` allows you to define a `Schema<I, A>` that provides a blueprint for describing the structure and data types of your data.
+Once defined, you can leverage this schema to perform a range of operations, including:

-- parsing from `unknown`
+- Parsing from an `unknown` value to an output type `A`.
-- decoding from `I` to `A`
+- Decoding from an input type `I` to an output type `A`.
-- encoding from `A` to `I`
+- Encoding from an output type `A` back to an input type `I`.
-- verifying that a value conforms to a given `Schema`
+- Ensuring that a value conforms to a specified `Schema`.
-- generating fast-check arbitraries
+- Generating fast-check arbitraries.
-- pretty printing
+- Facilitating pretty printing.

 If you're eager to learn how to define your first schema, jump straight to the [**Basic usage**](https://github.com/effect-ts/schema#basic-usage) section!

+## Understanding Parsing, Decoding, and Encoding

+We'll break down these concepts using an example with a `Schema<string, Date>`.
+This schema serves as a tool to transform a `string` into a `Date` and vice versa.

+**Encoding**

+When we talk about "encoding," we are referring to the process of changing a `Date` into a `string`.
+To put it simply, it's the act of converting data from one format to another.

+**Decoding**

+Conversely, "decoding" entails transforming a `string` back into a `Date`.
+It's essentially the reverse operation of encoding, where data is returned to its original form.

+**Parsing**

+Parsing involves two key steps:

+1. **Checking:** Initially, we verify that the input data (which is of the `unknown` type) matches the expected structure.
+In our specific case, this means ensuring that the input is indeed a `string`.

+2. **Decoding:** Following the successful check, we proceed to convert the `string` into a `Date`.
+This process completes the parsing operation, where the data is both validated and transformed.

+As a general rule, schemas should be defined such that encode + decode return the original value.

+## The Rule of Schemas: Keeping Encode and Decode in Sync

+When working with schemas, there's an important rule to keep in mind: your schemas should be crafted in a way that when you perform both encoding and decoding operations, you should end up with the original value.

+In simpler terms, if you encode a value and then immediately decode it, the result should match the original value you started with.
+This rule ensures that your data remains consistent and reliable throughout the encoding and decoding process.

 # Credits